 High school students need to understand how to stay out of the most expensive forms of debt: long-term student loans, depreciating car loans, high-interest credit cards, etc. But they also need to understand when to use debt and how to manage it wisely.

-One way to help them figure out this equation is to do some research on where they want to live someday.
-They can look at current home values and mortgage rates, and figure out what it would cost them to buy a home responsibly.
-Then talk about why mortgage debt isn’t always a bad thing, and even how they can eventually use credit cards to net some great financial rewards.
+One way to help them figure out this equation is to research where they want to live someday.
+They can look at current home values and mortgage rates and figure out what it would cost them to buy a home responsibly.
+Then talk about why mortgage debt isn’t always bad and even how they can eventually use credit cards to net some great financial rewards.

 12. Credit Scores Are Important

 Like I said above, living completely without debt is tough, if not impossible, today.
 People are rarely able to cover the cost of a home with absolutely no debt.
 So students should learn early on about their credit scores, including how to maintain one.

-Again, you can help with this by giving them some exposure early on.
-As soon as your child takes out his or her first student loan, they’ll have a credit report and subsequent score.
+Again, you can help by giving them some exposure early on.
+As soon as your child takes out their first student loan, they’ll have a credit report and subsequent score.
 Talk about what a good score is and how to maintain excellent credit.

 You can extend the lesson further by giving your kid access to a secured credit card.
 These require a deposit, so lack of payment doesn’t cause a hefty and immediate consequence.
 But this can help them build up credit over time.
 And keeping tabs on their score while they do this is a great way to motivate them to keep building credit for the future.